top of page

 Tips for Parents to Support Summer Learning

-Create a learning space: Set up a quiet, comfortable spot for reading and studying.
+• Create a Learning Space: Set up a quiet, comfortable spot for reading and studying.

-Use real-life learning: Cooking, shopping, and gardening can all teach math and science skills.
+• Use Real-Life Learning: Cooking, shopping, and gardening can all teach math and science skills.

-Limit screen time: Balance entertainment with educational activities.
+• Limit Screen Time: Balance entertainment with educational activities.

-Join learning programs: Look for local or online tutoring and enrichment options.
+• Join Learning Programs: Look for local or online tutoring and enrichment options.

 Benefits of Preventing the Summer Slide

 Keeping skills sharp over the summer helps students start the new school year ready to learn.
 It builds confidence and reduces stress.
-Students who avoid the summer slide often do better in school and feel more motivated.
+Students who avoid the summer slide often perform better in school and feel more motivated.

 Preventing the summer slide also helps students develop good habits.
 Learning becomes a part of everyday life, not just something done at school.
 This can lead to long-term success.